windmill-labs/windmilldocs/docs/flows/6_concurrency_limit.md

 Concurrency limit can be set for each step of a flow in the `Advanced` menu, on tab "Concurrency".

-When jobs reach the concurrency limit, they are automatically queued for execution within the specified time window.
-This ensures that the execution of queued jobs is distributed evenly and optimizes resource allocation.
+When jobs reach the concurrency limit, they are automatically queued for execution at the next available optimal slot given the time window.